-Every kid hits milestones at his own pace!
+Every child achieves milestones at his own pace!

-Although my 5-year-old daughter knows >1000 characters now, following her interest is still key.
+Although my 5-year-old daughter knows over 1000 Chinese characters now, following her interest is still key.

 Recently, I made the mistake of trying to encourage her to try a 木 radical activity that I had prepared.
 Instead, she had asked me to print out lyrics to her favorite praise music so that she could practice reading and writing the characters, but I put it off because I had already planned the other activity.
 Big mistake on my part – she was so unfocused during the lesson.

 Then, I printed out the requested song lyrics, and she was so motivated to read the characters along with the music!
 On her own accord, she wrote several Chinese characters from the song by memory on a steamy glass door during a shower.